LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetAccountProfileByUserName-get-">Account Profiles by Username (GET)</h4>
  This API is used to retrieve all of the profile data associated with the specified account by user name in Cloud Storage.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-profiles-by-user-name)

 ```java